EliasJGhantous/Fashion-MNIST-Classification-in-R/README.md

 This is one part of a final project submitted for the STAT 154 "Modern Statistical Prediction and Machine Learning" class I completed at UC Berkeley.

 The Fashion MNIST dataset is a popular and novel image dataset used for benchmarking machine learning models and training classification algorithms.
+It can be downloaded freely online.

 The dataset contains 18,000 different 28×28 grayscale images of clothing, each with a label of either shoes, shirt, or pants (6000 of each).
 If we stack the features into a single vector, we can transform each of these observations into a single 28∗28 = 784 dimensional vector.